 You should know that we get many requests from travellers that don't include their dates of travel, or enough detail to convince us to take a complete stranger to live in our home for an extended visit.
 Your initial request may be only a first step; to be successful, you will have to impress us with your thoughtful travel plans, your well-written profile and good references.
 Think of it this way: would you want your own parents to accept a total stranger into their home?
 Try to fill your profile with enough detail that you would like to see from someone who would come and stay with your own parents or grandparents.

 If you could see our own helper profile, you would understand that we practice what we preach.
 We have been accepted by many hosts because we tell them so much about ourselves in advance.
 Your goal should be to make us feel as though we already know you even though we've never met.
 We need to feel confident that you will be friendly, hard-working, quiet and easy to live with, that you will live up to your work hours agreement, and that you will exchange positive reviews with us when you leave.

 If you apply, be sure to respond quickly to our questions, because there are many requests and we can't wait for two days to know your intentions.
 Others will be waiting to hear from us.

-We host for two weeks each time.
 We will need to know your travel arrival details, to be confident that you're actually coming - since we have only room for one helper at a time, we want to be certain that the person who requested to come is actually going to arrive.
 And we will want to know your onward travel plans as well.